paradigmxyz/reth/book/db/README.md

 ```

 This last example uses the `DbTx::cursor()` method to get a `Cursor`.
 The `Cursor` type provides a way to traverse through rows in a database table, one row at a time.
-A cursor enables the program to perform an operation (updating, deleting, ect) on each row in the table individually.
+A cursor enables the program to perform an operation (updating, deleting, etc) on each row in the table individually.
 The following code snippet gets a cursor for a few different tables in the database.

 [File: crates/stages/src/stages/execution.rs](https://github.com/paradigmxyz/reth/blob/main/crates/stages/src/stages/execution.rs#L93-L101)